Glenville State cooperates directly with the U.S. Department of Education in securing these loans and the FAFSA is required.

 Private student loans are obtained through a lending institution, used to pay for educational expenses.
 The Private Loans and eligibility amounts must be certified by a Financial Aid Administrator at the school.
 Students may seek these opportunities through several lenders.
 Students should maximize their federal subsidized and unsubsidized loans before pursuing a private loan.
 Click here for more information on private loans.

 Parent PLUS loans are loans that a parent may borrow for their dependent student.
 The parent completes a separate application, and the Financial Aid Office certifies eligibility and sends the loan request to the processing center for a credit history check.
 If credit is approved, the parent completes a master promissory note electronically at www.studentloans.gov.
 If credit is denied, the dependent student can then apply for the “additional” unsubsidized loan.
-The interest rate is fixed at 7.9% for the Parent PLUS Loan.
+The interest rate is fixed at 7.21 % for the Parent PLUS Loan for the 2014-15 academic year.
 Repayment begins after the loan is fully disbursed to the student’s account, or payment can be deferred while the student is enrolled at least half time.

 More detailed information on Parent PLUS Loans may be viewed at http://www.studentaid.ed.gov/types/loans/plus.